Guidelines and helping tools in the writing process

 - GRADEpro - (GRADEprofiler) is the software used to create Summary of Findings (SoF) tables in Cochrane systematic reviews

-- RevMan webpage - download of Review Manager used to write Cochrane reviews and software support
+- RevMan Web - is used to write Cochrane protocols and reviews

 - Covidence - web-based 3rd party software for collaborative citation screening, study selection, risk of bias assessment and data extraction